Understanding how school policies and practices shape school climate – School Choices – Scoping Phase Survey

 The initial scoping phase provided some valuable insights into the relationship between school behaviour policies and their potential to foster an authoritative school climate.
 The findings revealed that while school behaviour policies varied in content and could be grouped as ASCE and non-ASCE according to Pellerin’s framework, significant challenges emerged in using them as a reliable proxy for actual school practices.
 These include:

-- a lack of agreement between questionnaire responses and researcher ratings of policy content, suggesting that headteachers may have interpreted the questionnaire based on their knowledge of actual practices rather than the written policy content.
+• a lack of agreement between questionnaire responses and researcher ratings of policy content, suggesting that senior leaders may have interpreted the questionnaire based on their knowledge of actual practices rather than the written policy content.

 These findings underscore the need for an extended phase to provide a stronger foundation for an impact evaluation of ASCE practices and their role in reducing absenteeism and exclusions in secondary schools.
 Specifically, the extended scoping phase will focus on:

-The scoping phase will be completed in Spring 2026.
-Once the scoping phase is finalised, this web page will be updated.
+The extended scoping phase will be completed in Autumn 2026.
+Once the scoping phase is finalised, this webpage will be updated.